PHIL 112 Introduction to Social Philosophy • 5 Cr.

 After completing this class, students should be able to:

-- explain in brief essays ethical and social theories relevant to organizing a just state (e.g., social contract theory, libertarianism, Natural Law Theory).
+- 1. explain ethical and social theories relevant to organizing a just state (e.g., Rawls’s Social Contract Theory, Mill’s Utilitarianism, Aquinas’s Natural Law Theory).

-- present orally or in writing arguments for or against freedom of speech, thought, and activity.
+- 2. argue for or against a broad freedom of speech, thought, and activity.

-- explain and assess in an essay the theories and assumptions made by specified advocates for social change (e.g., Gandhi, Wollstonecraft, King).
+- 6. explain and assess the theories and actions made by specified advocates for social change (e.g., Gandhi, Wollstonecraft, King, Critical Mass, Zapatistas).